2019 Yuen Long attack: Attack

-Citizens made calls to the emergency hotline upon seeing the armed group assembling at around 7:00 pm, and an MTR spokesman said the first call by the MTR to the police was made at around 10:45 pm, two police officers then arrived at 10:52 pm and left after risk assessment at scene.
+Citizens made calls to the emergency hotline upon seeing the armed group assembling at around 7:00 pm, and an MTR spokesman said the first call by the MTR to the police was made at around 10:45 pm.
+Two police officers then arrived at 10:52 pm and left after risk assessment at scene.
 At 11:20 pm, 30 officers arrived to provide assistance.
 The local police call centre received thousands of calls between 10 pm and midnight, and some citizens could not connect to the reporting hotline as the hotlines was jammed by the sudden influx of calls.
 The management of Yoho Mall, a shopping centre next to Yuen Long station, also attempted to call the police but they could not get in touch with them.
 The police station in Yuen Long shut its gate in response to the hundreds that turned up to report the incident.

 Overnight, the police set up a perimeter outside Nam Pin Wai Village.
 Riot police attempted to enter but retreated back to the perimeter as the white shirt mob threw water bottles.
-Half a dozen white shirt thugs carrying metal rods came forward and intimidated reporters, two riot police chatted with two of them and patted one on the shoulder before letting them go.
-Police then entered the village, brought a white shirt man away, but later stated he was not arrested.
-Around 3:55 am, the white shirt mob started leaving either in vehicles or by walking around the police's perimeter, none were stopped or questioned by the police.
-As the mob left, police confiscated dozens of wooden sticks and steel rods in the car park, though no arrests were made as they claimed they "saw no one holding weapons" and "noticed nothing criminal" in the village and claimed they could not determine the identity of the white-shirted mobsters as "wearing white shirt did not mean they would the ones attacked in Yuen Long station".
+Half a dozen men wearing white shirts and carrying metal rods came forward and intimidated reporters; two riot police chatted with two of them and patted one on the shoulder before letting them go.
+Police then entered the village, brought a white-shirted man away, but later stated he was not arrested.
+Around 3:55 am, the white-shirt mob started leaving either in vehicles or by walking around the police's perimeter, none were stopped or questioned by the police.
+As the mob left, police confiscated dozens of wooden sticks and steel rods in the car park, though no arrests were made as they claimed they "saw no one holding weapons" and "noticed nothing criminal" in the village and claimed they could not determine the identity of the white-shirted mobsters as "wearing white shirts did not mean they would the ones attacked in Yuen Long station".